devangn/php-docker-apache-example/README.md

 then push the container as your account's repo docker push devangn/freeswitch_astpp:280418

+# How to copy docker images from one host to another
+You will need to save the docker image as a tar file: docker save -o <path for generated tar file> <image name>

+Then copy your image to a new system with regular file transfer tools such as cp or scp.
+After that you will have to load the image into docker: docker load -i <path to image tar file>

 # to run container in backgroud
 docker run -t -d <imageID>